Best of Smart Data Capture in the Last Mile

 • Employee satisfaction scores up from 60% to 80% after switching to smartphones.

-• Scandit works seamlessly on the full range of BYOD devices (over 700 models including both iOS and Android) used by PostNL’s 27,000 staff.
+• Scandit worked seamlessly on the full range of BYOD devices (over 700 models including both iOS and Android) used by PostNL’s 27,000 staff.

 • 100% scanning reliability at different angles and challenging working environments.